- Stylish crafts: Hakone Yosegi Zaiku Marquetry

 - Places in Tokyo where you can buy yosegi zaiku marquetry

 There are nearly 1,200 types of traditional crafts made in Japan, about 230 of which are specified by the Minister of Economy, Trade and Industry.
-Crafts that have been produced with a long history in each prefecture are made with the regionally inherited characters, and all of them express the classic Japanese subtlety, elaborateness and beauty.
+These crafts have been produced with long histories in each prefecture, incorporate many regional characteristics, and all of them express the classic Japanese subtlety, elaborateness and beauty.

 This time, we will introduce one of such traditional craft techniques, “Hakone Yosegi Zaiku."
 Let's look at the complete story of the history and characteristics of yosegi zaiku marquetry with the rich wooden texture that have been passed down in the Hakone/Odawara area.